Moderator guidance on observers

 Observers should then be no more than 3-4 per session

-Everyone who is joining a session should join directly to the Perigean account’s Zoom session so that 1 person is 1 zoom box
+Everyone joining a session should join directly to the Perigean account’s Zoom session so that 1 person is 1 Zoom box

 Help and feedback